Apsis: Earth perihelion and aphelion

 In the 21st century, the Earth reaches perihelion in early January, approximately 14 days after the December solstice.
 At perihelion, the Earth's center is about 0.9833 AU from the Sun's center.
 In contrast, the Earth reaches aphelion currently in early July, approximately 14 days after the June solstice.
 The aphelion distance between the Earth's and Sun's centers is currently about 1.01664 AU.

 The dates of perihelion and aphelion change over a century due to precession and other orbital factors, which follow cyclical patterns known as Milankovitch cycles.
 In the short-term, such dates can vary up to 3 days from one year to another as with aphelion on 3 July 2025 and 6 July 2026.
 This short-term variation is due to the presence of the Moon: while the Earth–Moon barycenter is moving on a stable orbit around the Sun, the position of the Earth's center which is on average about 4700 km from the barycenter, could be shifted in any direction from it—and this affects the timing of the actual closest approach between the Sun's and the Earth's centers (which in turn defines the timing of perihelion in a given year).
-On a longer time scale, the last July 3 aphelion is in 2060, and the last January 2 perihelion is in 2089.
+On a longer time scale, the last July 3 aphelion is in 2060, and the last January 2 perihelion is in 2089 (2097 in the United States).
 The first July 7 aphelion is in 2067.

 Because of the increased distance at aphelion, only 93.55% of the radiation from the Sun falls on a given area of Earth's surface as does at perihelion, but this does not account for the seasons, which result instead from the tilt of Earth's axis of 23.4° away from perpendicular to the plane of Earth's orbit.
 Indeed, at both perihelion and aphelion it is summer in one hemisphere while it is winter in the other one.
 Winter falls on the hemisphere where sunlight strikes least directly, and summer falls where sunlight strikes most directly, regardless of the Earth's distance from the Sun.